DublinSwords/Broadmeadow-Community-Garden-/README.md

 * As a version-control system tracking.

 ## Git Pod
 * As a development hosting platform.

-## Love Running website
-* Adopted some code from Love Running website.

 # Testing

-## Finctionality testing
+## Functionality testing
 * I used Chrome developer tools throughout the project for testing and solving problems with responsiveness and style issues.

 ## Compatibility testing